 Tabs | View Love Story Tabs Here |

-This 2008 song has elements of the popular Shakespearean tragedy, Romeo and Juliet.
+This 2008 song has elements of the popular Shakespearean tragedy Romeo and Juliet.
 What differentiates it from Shakespeare’s play is that Love Story doesn’t have a tragic ending.
 While the song doesn’t say how the couple’s relationship will pan out, it does give you the idea that finding strength from your love for one another can make you do a lot of great things.

 The other great thing about this song is its simple structure.
 It has a faster tempo than the other love songs I’ve listed here.
 However, 120 beats per minute should still be within the limits of a beginner guitarist’s capability.
-The song also uses very basic chords and follow a pattern that is very easy to remember.
+The song also uses very basic chords and follows a pattern that is very easy to remember.
 The strumming technique the song requires is also not as complicated as you think.
 This makes Love Story a wonderful song overall.

 24. Better Together by Jack Johnson